Piyushmittal2192/Machine-Learning-in-Practice/README.md

 #### Dropping
-When we are imputing the missing values.
-First thought that comes to our mind is to drop the rows or the columns having a lot of missing values.
+When we are cleaning the data set, first thought that comes to our mind is to look for missing values.
+If there are considerable missing values then we drop the rows or the columns.
 Usually, when we are dropping we consider a <b> Threshold </b> value, which sets a criteria i.e. if e.g. 70% of the data is not present then drop the records.
 Threshold can vary based on the dataset.
 ```markdown
 threshold = 0.7
 #Dropping columns with missing value rate higher than threshold